ylz1992/personalweb/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+Hey there!
+I'm Alan, and this is my little corner of the internet.
+I'm currently a **MSCS** student at **georgia tech**, diving into the world of Machine Learning and Computing Systems.
+Currently seeking exciting research opportunties in tech, especially with a focus on ML and AI, as I gear up for PhD adventures.
+Got any tips or leads?
+Let's chat!

-Hi, this is Alan.
-I'm currently a MSCS student at georgia tech, specializing in computing systems and machine learning.
-My primary interests lie in ML and AI, and eager to conduct research in these area.
-Before joining GT, I was a structural engineer in complex building designs, and main designer for National Alpha Sking Center for 2022 Beijing Winter Olympics.
-And befor that, I got MS in geotechnical engineering from University of Florida, and BS of science from Beijing Jiaotong University.
+Before joining GT, I was out there making sure buildings didn't fall down as a structural engineer.
+If you're curious about my past adventures in engineering, feel free to take a sneak peek [right here](../_posts/2024-03-26-MLProject.md).
+And befor that, I got MS in Geotechnical Engineering from the University of Florida, and BS from Beijing Jiaotong University.